Tribal Gaming History

 In the November 2002 general election, Arizona voters approved Proposition 202, which authorized the continuation of Indian gaming.
 From December 2002 to January 2003, Governor Hull signed new Compacts with 16 tribes.
 In 2003, Governor Janet Napolitano signed Compacts with an additional five tribes.
 In November 2017, Governor Douglas A. Ducey signed a Compact with the Hopi Tribe.

 All federally recognized tribes in Arizona have a Gaming Compact with the State of Arizona.
-The Compact with each of the 22 tribes is substantially identical, lasts for 10 years and can be renewed for another decade and an additional three-year term.
+The Compact with each of the 22 tribes is substantially identical, lasts for 10 years and can be renewed for another decade and an additional two-year term.
 The Compact is part of state law (see Gaming Compact & Statutes).

 U.S. Supreme Court ruling sets the legal foundation upon which Indian gaming law is built (California v.
 Cabazon Band of Mission Indians).